Mentoring Programs

 Want to Sponsor a Mentee?

 If you value the mentoring opportunities that The Open Notebook provides to emerging journalists and would like to financially support one or more mentorships in the form of a charitable donation, thank you!
 Mentoring is a valuable professional service, and we always pay our mentors for the time, expertise, and care they bring to their work as mentors.
-Depending on the circumstances, the cost of supporting one months-long mentorship ranges from $1,200-$5,000.
-To learn more or discuss options, please contact Siri Carpenter, editor-in-chief, at siricarpenter@theopennotebook.com.
+Depending on the circumstances, the cost of supporting one months-long mentorship ranges from $500-$5,000.
+To learn more or discuss options, please contact Siri Carpenter, executive director and editor-in-chief, at siricarpenter@theopennotebook.com.